NinjyaMaster/Django-Channels-Docker-Nginx-settings/README.md

 ## About The Project

-This project provides a simple yet straightforward guide on setting up a web application using React, Nginx, and Certbot, all neatly contained within Docker.
-This setup streamlines the deployment process and makes it effortless to host a secure, high-performing web application.
+This project provides a basic template to set up Django, Django Channels, Docker, and Nginx together in a convenient and straightforward way.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>